intelliot/x-address-proposal/src/README.md

 #### 1. Network ID

 This character is chosen to be 'X' for production and 'T' for test.
-For this reason, tagged addresses following this format are referred to as "X addresses" as shorthand.

 #### 2. Base58-encoded Value

-The base58-encoded value contains an optional expiration timestamp and a required checksum.
+The base58-encoded value contains a required checksum and an optional expiration timestamp.

 The timestamp is expressed in [the same way as time in the XRP Ledger](https://xrpl.org/basic-data-types.html#specifying-time), with a 32-bit unsigned integer measuring the number of seconds since the XRP Ledger "epoch" of January 1, 2000 (00:00 UTC).